up

 Admissions/Amusement Tax

 Admissions and amusement taxes are State-administered local taxes on the gross receipts of various categories of amusement, recreation, and sports activities.
 Taxpayers are required to file a return and pay the tax monthly while the County receives quarterly distributions of the receipts from the State.
 Montgomery County levies a 7 percent tax, except for categories subject to State sales and use tax, where the County rate would be lower.
 Such categories include rentals of athletic equipment, boats, golf carts, skates, skis, horses, and sales related to entertainment.
-Gross receipts are exempt from the County tax when a municipal admissions and amusement tax is in effect.
+Gross receipts are exempt from the County tax when a Municipal admissions and amusement tax is in effect.

 E-Cigarettes Tax

 The electronic cigarette tax is a tax on any product containing or delivering nicotine or any other substance intended for human consumption that can be used by a person to simulate smoking through inhalation of vapor or aerosol from the product.
-On March 31, 2020, the Montgomery County Council enacted legislation that prohibited an electronic devices manufacturer from distributing flavored electronic cigarettes to certain retail stores in Montgomery County.
+On March 31, 2020, the Montgomery County Council enacted legislation that prohibited an electronic devices manufacturer from distributing flavored electronic cigarettes to certain retail stores in the County.
 This has resulted in e-cigarette tax revenues declining each year from the peak of $1.4 million in FY20.

-OTHER REVENUES IN TAX-SUPPORTED FUNDS
+OTHER REVENUES IN TAX SUPPORTED FUNDS

 General Intergovernmental Revenues